HinsonSIDAN/PlutusPioneerProgramme/Q&A/Week05.md

 >    * PAB has access to the wallet (help signing on behalf of the wallet
 >    * PAB is triggered from the outside endpoint
 > 2. Only partially available: The server runs the PAB, which creates the unsigned transaction, then it popped up in user wallet and then confirm to sign.

+### [36:08] How to link a JPG with NFT token?
+>A: Steps:
+> 1. Upload the image on IPFS (outside of Cardano)
+> 2. Include the hash of that
+> 3. Include the metadata which incldues IPFS info when submitting transaction thru cardano-cli